Just now, I was sipping my iced coffee, eyes closed, trying to recall -without looking- the beauty around me. These Gifts, if you will.

 I closed my eyes.

-Thanking God for his gift of Himself, quiet, iced coffee and feeling happy and I had a thought of how Gifts from God aren’t always things.
+Thanking God for his gift of Himself, the quiet, an iced coffee and feeling happy and I had a thought of how Gifts from God aren’t always things.
 Sometimes it’s friendships.
 Sometimes it’s His Joy.
 Peace.
 Patience.
 Kindness.
 As in Gifts of the Spirit.
 And sometimes, it is just plain ol’ time.
 At that point, I felt a release in my soul.
 Sobs.
 The gift of time speaks volumes to me.

 I started to write all this down but it was coming too fast — like a dam about to burst.
 I ran to my computer.